mdilli/svsite/docs/install_live.rst

 		# PLACE HTTPS STUFF HERE.
 More on that later.

 		# This is for static files, which should be served by Apache without Django's help
-		# There is some cache stuff, which you can turn off by removing it
+		# There is some cache stuff, which you can turn off by removing it.
+		# Need to make a ProxyPass exception, since ProxyPass is handled
+		# before Alias so it swallows everything otherwise.
-		Alias /static/ /data/static/svsite/
+		Alias /static /data/static/svsite
+		ProxyPass /static !
 		<Directory /data/static/svsite/>
 			ExpiresActive On
 			ExpiresDefault "access plus 1 day"